FortuneStreetModding/cs-board-tools/docs/source/getting-started.md

 ```

 ## Usage from the CLI
-`cs-board-tools` can be used from the terminal to display information about Fortune Avenue-compatible `.frb` files, Map Descriptor `.yaml` files, or Map Bundles either via `.zip` archive files, or by reading in files from a directory.
+`cs-board-tools` can be used from the terminal to display information about Fortune Avenue-compatible `.frb` files, `.yaml` descriptor files, or Board Bundles either via `.zip` archive files, or by reading in files from a directory.
 It has two main commands: `display` and `validate`, and they work the same regardless of the type of input file you are passing in.

 ### Display Bundle from Directory
 ```bash